marineam/comcast-6rd/README.rst

 The main script of interest is dhclient-exit-hooks.d/comcast-6rd-tunnel which runs each time dhclient gets an IPv4 address and then sets up the tunnel as needed (or tears it down if you ifdown eth0).
-When setting up the tunnel it will configure and start radvd and optionally chatter with bind and/or dhis.org.
-I use bind as a local caching name server and dhis.org for public dynamic DNS for both v4 and v6.
-If you don't run your own name server you will want to change the RDNS entry the script writes to radvd.conf to point elsewhere.
+When setting up the tunnel it will configure and start radvd and run any optional scripts in comcast-6rd-start.d (or stop.d when removing the tunnel).
+For example you can use this to submit your addresses to a dynamic DNS service such as dhis.org (one of the few that does IPv6).

 There is also dhclient-exit-hooks.d/comcast-6rd-params which can be used to watch for info via the 6RD DHCP option.
 Currently this doesn't work